andyegli/daysave.app/docs/md_aeg/daysave_projcet_proposl.md

 ### 1.1 Motivation and inspiration

 While "scripting" in IT  for a livetime and occationally "tinkering" with small applications I have joind FutureSkills MCSD51 to gain a more in depth and structured understanding of how software projects are comming to live.
-I have chosen this project as my project, knowing that it may exeed the complexity and scope of the class requirements.
+I have chosen daysave.app as my project, knowing that it may challanging in complexity and a strech in the scope of the class.
 I am intrested in not only the basics but also how AI can support the learning and effects efficiency in aspiring developers.
 The application is derived from my dayly needs in storing a variate of content for futer reserch.

-I wentured out and bought a the daysave domain name to use in the project then started the reseach. (see alternatives_inspiration.md).

-To my surprise a found may similar projects some of them even opensource and some of them commersical.
+I wentured out and bought a the daysave domain name to use in the project then started the reseach. (see alternatives_inspiration.md).To my surprise I found may similar projects some of them even opensource and some of them commersical.

 I also tried to keep the techstack close to what has been tought in class but did want to explore technologies assiting advanced authentication (passoport) and ways to be able to change the database schema dynamically (Squalize).
 See the full techstack in [daysave.app/docs/md/tech_tools_accounts.md](https://github.com/andyegli/daysave.app/blob/main/docs/md/tech_tools_accounts.md)

-Since I have a need in my every day live to work with docker, clouod hosting and devops, I also wanted to learn more about devcontainers.
+Since I have a need in my every day live to work with docker, clouod hosting and devops, I also wanted to learn more about devcontainers and try to creat the project in such a container.
 And lastly I struggled producing quality diagrams untill i discovered PlantUML allowing me to generate these dynamically from code.
 Therefore I included PlantUML in my techstack.

 ## 1.2.
 Project Team